SimonCB765/ProteinDatabaseManipulation/README.txt

 			The second element is the site where the domain begins.
 			The third element is the site where the domain ends.
 			Example : Extracellular,18,699;Cytoplasmic,724,770
-		The forty-sixth element is (Defaults to NA after parseUP.py).
+		The forty-sixth element defaults to NA.
 		The forty-seventh element is NA if the protein does not have any signal peptide information recorded for it, othersie the format is:
 			A semi-colon separated list (there sould only be one entry) of comma separated (csv) lists.
 Each csv list contains three elements, The first element is the site where the signal peptide begins.